olofhellman/SinteraptSupportFiles/docs/DefiningMassRanges.md

 ```

 In this script, note the use of the  ¬  character, which is used in AppleScript to continue the line around a line break, which makes working with lists a little easier.

+## RRNG files

+Version 25.11.2 adds support for defining mass ranges by importing a .RRNG file.
+After loading reconstructed data, select the "Apply RRNG…" menu item from the edit menu.

+Note, however, there is a conflict between the object model implied by the structure of a RRNG file and the object model of Sinterapt.
+In a .RRNG file, each range is assigned a Color.
+However, in Sinterapt, mass ranges do not have a color of their own -- instead, each atomtype is assigned a color.

+This leads to a few different kinds of conflicts:

+In the case that two ranges map to the same atomtype, but each range specifies a different color, it is not obvious which color should be used for the atomtype.

+In the case that a range maps to two or more atoms, it is not obvious which atom should have a color specified using that range's color. if at all.

+In the case that a multiple range map multiple atoms, and specify different colors, there is no hope for any consistency in using the color information.

+As of version 25.11.2, the color information is not used at all.
+A future version will selectively apply color information for single-atom ions.

 #### previous topic: [Using the Scripting Interface](TheScriptingInterface.md)  next topic: [Atomtypes](Atomtypes.md)